martimy/clab_yang/docs/tutorial.md

 ## Putting it all together

-If you want to skip all the above process and complete all configuration at once, follow these steps after deploying the lab:
+All the above configuration steps can be completed with one file.
+So, the next time you want to configure the routers, you may skip all the above process and follow these two steps:

 1. Ensure the gNMIc environment variables are set: